-In my opinion, one problem with food and health today is we don’t cook or eat like we used to.
+In our opinion, one problem with food and health today is we don’t cook or eat like we used to.
 We are all so busy rushing from place to place, task to task, or day to day that we forget how to breathe.
 The therapeutic process of taking 20-30 minutes to prepare a meal that will nourish our bodies and souls is nonexistent these days.
-We choose takeout, fast food, or pantry food because we say we don't have time.
-What we are really saying is that Facebook and Instagram are more important.
+We choose takeout, fast food, or pantry food because we say we don’t have time.
+What we are really saying is that Facebook and Instagram are now more important.

 All of this busyness keeps our bodies operating in fight or flight mode (sympathetic nervous system) from the constant go go go.
 In order for our bodies to absorb nutrients, heal, and thrive we need to be in rest and digest mode (parasympathetic nervous system).
 The evolutionary skill built into our DNA to transition us into rest and digest mode is cooking.

 We should take the time to enjoy the art of cooking and sharing a meal with those we love.
 No phones, televisions or distractions.
 Just quality family time in the kitchen and at the dinner table slowly enjoying our meals together which is scientifically healthy.
 Are you wondering where to start?
 There is a book for that, it’s called the Celebrations Cookbook!

 This book is loaded with over 125 recipes and 12 occasions to plan from throughout the year.
 We love them all but some of the recipes that stood out to us are: